S-Limbu/sql-projects-portfolio/practice/analysis/15_clean_product_names_analysis.md

 ---

 ## 🧠 Business Scenario
-The Data Team needs to clean and standardize inconsistent product names (e.g., varied casing, extra spaces) that come from different suppliers.
-These inconsistencies prevent accurate reporting, grouping, and joining of datasets.
+The Data Team needs to **clean and standardize inconsistent product names** (e.g., varied casing, extra spaces) that come from different suppliers.
+These inconsistencies **prevent accurate reporting, grouping, and joining of datasets**.

 ---